 The Yacon above kitty’s head has a delicious, crunchy root, undoubtedly the offspring of a jicama and an asian pear.
-The leaves are giant, fuzzy, heart shaped, deep green beauties.

 The bees aren’t doing so well but they are still alive.
 Apparently I need to find a class or hire an expert to give me lessons.
 Who knew bugs would be a high maintenance pet option.

 Chickens are easier ironically.
 But I’m not giving up yet!
 There will be beeswax and honey in the future at some point.
 I’m quite sure.
 Well, somewhat sure.
 Actually not sure at all and if I just manage to keep them alive and well I will be happy enough.
 Poor bees work harder than I do.
 And that is saying something!